wove/rtd_demo/docs/source/documentation/individual_ecosystem_services_tools.md

 - **Flood mitigation classification (mitclass):** This map shows the mitigation classification of the current soil/landuse.
 Areas that are providing mitigation of flow (e.g., trees, ponds, deep permeable soils or other flow sinks) are shown as pale green, areas that receive mitigation (i.e. water and other mass originating there later flow through mitigated areas before reaching a stream, lake or river) are shown as orange, and areas with low permeability and/or storage that do NOT flow through a mitigated area are shown as red.
 Potential sources of error include inaccuracies in land use input data or LUCI classification of land cover as mitigating or not-mitigating, as well as failure to account for soil permeability.

 - **Flood interception classification (scenflood):** This map shows the flood mitigation layer.
-High pri- ority areas for targeting modifications are those where unmitigated flood generating land concentrates flow accumulation, and there is potential to make modifications that significantly improve water holding capacity, infiltration capacity, etc. red areas show areas of high flow concentration (large contributing area with no mitigation) and where landscape could benefit from mitigation; areas with negligible flow concentration are shown as orange and areas that are providing mitigation of flow (e.g., trees, ponds, deep permeable soils or other flow sinks) are shown as green.
+High priority areas for targeting modifications are those where unmitigated flood generating land concentrates flow accumulation, and there is potential to make modifications that significantly improve water holding capacity, infiltration capacity, etc. red areas show areas of high flow concentration (large contributing area with no mitigation) and where landscape could benefit from mitigation; areas with negligible flow concentration are shown as orange and areas that are providing mitigation of flow (e.g., trees, ponds, deep permeable soils or other flow sinks) are shown as green.
 Potential sources of error include inaccuracies in land use input data or LUCI classification of land cover as mitigating or not-mitigating.
 Failure to account for storage capacity of deep soils in non-wetland areas, or faster runoff in urban areas with paved surface may reduce accuracy of mapping of areas of high and low flood concentration.

 - **Classified average water flow (avgflow_class):** Classified version of average water flow created for display purposes (feature class).
 Subject to same sources of error as the non-classified version.
 Accuracy is dependent on the use of representative precipitation data, and the approach used to calculate estimated potential evapotranspiration.
 Changes in land use which will affect evapotranspiration must be considered.
 Routing is modelled based on topography and river maps, so any inaccuracies in these may also be important.